TheCoreMan/make-git-better-levels/README.md

 Take a look at the runme.py script.
-It's unfinished, and the rest of the work is in another **branch** (unconvincing-mesothermal-miles).
-But this time, things are even less harmonious.
-Don't panic!

-(You need to edit files to solve this level.)
+It's finished, but the name "runme.py" isn't very clear about what the script does.
+The script was given a better name in another **branch** ().

+Merge the changes from that branch, ending up with:
+- The new code from the reappraise-veratroyl-garfishes branch
+- The new name from the vicomtesses-apery-vanillin branch